|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 On the last track, we discussed the five steps of memory.
 The five steps of memory were Acquisition, Registration, Storage, Access, and Transfer.

-Christy, age 39, was diagnosed with ADD at a young age.
+Christy, age 39, was diagnosed with ADHD at a young age.
 For most of her life, people have expected Christy to struggle with tasks and have not been surprised to see her fail.
 Christy stated, "No one’s ever really expected me to overcome challenges.
 Usually people are just as happy to do something for me because they think it will go faster, and they won’t have to worry about fixing something I’ve done wrong.
 I’ve learned to just let everyone else do work for me."

 However, Christy’s husband recently left her, and she now struggles with daily tasks and responsibilities.
 Christy stated, "I have trouble remembering to send in my bill payments.
 My husband used to take care of all of those, so I have basically zero experience doing it.
 I’m really worried I’ll forget taxes entirely in April, so I’m getting my dad to help me out with those."